PranjalMishra16/Titanic-Survival/README.md

 ---

-📄 License
+## 📄 License

-This project is for educational and portfolio purposes only.
+This project is for personal, educational, and portfolio purposes only.
 No commercial use intended.
----